-There are a variety of sleep disorders, which can rank from less to more severe.
+There are a variety of sleep disordersranging from minor annoyances to serious conditions.
 For example, those with insomnia have difficulty falling or staying asleep, and those with sleep apnea have abnormal breathing while sleeping.
-Someone may experience persistent grinding and mashing of the teeth (bruxism), night terrors or sleepwalking.
-Others may experience other parasomnias that involve unnatural and abnormal movements or behaviors during sleep or between sleeping stages.
+Others may experience persistent grinding of the teeth (bruxism), night terrors, or sleepwalking.
+Still others may experience other parasomnias that involve unnatural and abnormal movements or behaviors during sleep or between sleeping stages.

 To accurately diagnose and effectively treat sleeping disorders (or simple issues with your habits that may be affecting your rest), doctors need all the help they can get—and that includes information about what you experience when you’re not in their office.
 That is why they often recommend that a sleep diary be kept; several weeks worth of logs can give your doctor the most accurate picture of what may be going on.

 Important Things to Record in a Sleep Diary

 With such a wide range of possible sleep disorders, it’s easy to see why first and foremost, the regular and detailed recording of daytime and sleeping habits can help the patient and doctor pinpoint the nature of the sleep disturbance.
 Here, some things to note: